Updated May 2020.

 And don’t forget to visit the “Duck Palace” on the Skyway up on the rooftop when they’re not swimming in the lobby!

-For more about the Peabody Ducks, check out their page on the hotel’s website!
+For more about the Peabody Ducks, check out

 The Peabody Hotel defines southern hospitality.
 It truly is “the South’s grand hotel,” and their kindness and friendliness shows through from the moment you walk into the door and step over to the guest registration desk.
 As soon as you walk inside, you’re greeted with the scent of flowers, smiling faces, and if you arrive between eleven and five, the sound of people ogling over the ducks in the fountain.